New reader tasks will be held back (in the Readers Task Queue on the left side of Figures 2 and 4), as soon as a

 periods of time.

-Developers of multi-tasking software with an RTOS are familiar with 3 kinds of traditional semaphores:
+Developers of multi-tasking software with an RTOS are familiar with 3 kinds of traditional semaphores: counting

-core processing, these 3 are being joined in a number of multi-core oriented operating systems by a fourth kind of
+processing, these 3 are being joined in a number of multi-core oriented operating systems by a fourth kind of

 semaphore: the multiple reader – writer lock.
 We have seen how these new semaphore locks ensure mutual